elizabethdaly/pands-project/README.md

 ![Boxplot Iris-versicolor](Versicolor_boxplot.jpeg)
 ![Boxplot Iris-virginica](Virginica_boxplot.jpeg)

-## Discriminating between species
+## Discriminating between species <a name="paragraph4"></a>
 Python script: **class-separation.py**

 While researching the iris data set I found that there are lots of example analyses online; these include very simple ones which just describe the data set, to very complicated machine learning and LDA and PCA analyses.
 It seems to be commonly used to demonstrate classification problems such as how to seperate classes from each other and how to predict which class a sample belongs to if the class label for that sample is unknown.
 The classes here are the three species, there are 50 samples per class, with each sample consisting of four variables or attributes (SepalLength, SepalWidth, PetalLength, PetalWidth).
 The output of **class-separation.py** looks like:
 ![get-data.py output](class-separation_OP.JPG)

-I started by looking at how well the variables for each class are separated from each other using histograms.
-To do this I used:
+I started by asking if the variables for each class are well separated from each other?
+If they are, then it could be possible to predict which species a particular observation belongs to given a particular variable value.
+I plotted  histograms of each attribute for all three species at the same time using the **Pandas** groupby() and hist()functions.
-* data.Name.unique() to list the unique values in data['Name'] column.
+* species = data.Name.unique() to store the unique values in DataFrame data['Name'] column.
-* legend
+* .hist() kwargs alpha=0.5 (0.0 transparent through 1.0 opaque) to see overlapping histograms.
+* .hist() parameter Stacked=True so that multiple data are stacked on top of each other.
+* plt.legend((species), loc='best', fontsize=12) to get the correct legend for each plot.
+I spent a long time trying to get this right as trying to insert a legend using via hist(label=) resulted in all histograms having the same legend, the first one in species array.
+Found out that there is only one legend per plot, so it needs to be updated each time a histogram is drawn on a given plot.

 Explain more & for legend I needed  Try subplot.
 Explain graphs.